pybites/pybites.github.io-source/content/codechallenge61.md

 ##Changing the PCC game a bit

-Let's be honest here: we slacked off a bit on our blog code challenges!
+Let's be honest: we slacked off a bit on our blog code challenges!
 Apart from the increased workload overall, our _synchronous_ approach of solving a challenge before launching a next one, is holding us back.

 So we are going to change our approach a bit.
-We keep launching PyBites Code Challenges (PCCs) on our blog, because most importantly this is what gets **YOU to write Python code**!
+We're going to keep launching PyBites Code Challenges (PCCs) on our blog, because most importantly this is what gets **YOU to write Python code**!

 However we are dropping hard deadlines and review posts.
 Solving them is an ongoing thread and you can see merged solutions [on the community branch](https://github.com/pybites/challenges/tree/community) (each challenge # has a dedicated folder).